 You have gone to a country and cannot find the words to describe it, this has happened to many volunteers in Kenya.
 Not because the experience has been bad, if not the opposite, they have found a country full of customs, traditions and humble people that makes each day different.
 In addition to entering its streets, its houses and those typical places where people receive you with their best smile, if you have not experienced those feelings, we recommend you to live even if this volunteer experience is once.

-There is much to learn in Kenya, although it may not seem like it, the warmth of its people, the smile that children give you is incomparable and very valuable, so we tell you what you can expect or live in a volunteer in Kenya supporting communities of scarce resources.
+There is much to learn in the volunteering in Kenya, although it may not seem like it, the warmth of its people, the smile that children give you is incomparable and very valuable, so we tell you what you can expect or live in a volunteer in Kenya supporting communities of scarce resources.

 WHAT YOU SHOULD THINK BEFORE STARTING YOUR VOLUNTEER ADVENTURE IN KENYA

 Once you have confirmed your place in the volunteer project and have your plane tickets, start organizing your suitcase, volunteer guide, organize activities and things that Would you like to do in your volunteering.
 Ask your friends and family for ideas of educational activities to do with the children.
 Get in touch with the organization you are traveling and clarify all the doubts you have about the project.